rust-lang/book/src/ch17-04-streams.md

 the channel receiver is asynchronous.
 The second is the API.
 When working directly with `Iterator`, we call its synchronous `next` method.
 With the `trpl::Receiver` stream in particular, we called an asynchronous `recv` method instead.
-Otherwise, these APIs otherwise feel very similar, and that similarity isn’t a coincidence.
+Otherwise, these APIs feel very similar, and that similarity isn’t a coincidence.
 A stream is like an asynchronous form of iteration.
 Whereas the `trpl::Receiver` specifically waits to receive messages, though, the general-purpose stream API is much broader: it provides the next item the